-Note 1: At least one of the transactions is required for Terminology Consumers.
+Note 1: A Terminology Consumer shall support at least one of these requirements.

 X.1.1 Actor Descriptions and Actor Profile Requirements

 No additional requirements

 X.2 SVCM Actor Options

 Options that may be selected for this Integration Profile are listed in Table X.2-1 Sharing Value Sets - Actors and Option, along with the actors to which they apply.
 Dependencies between options, when applicable, are specified in notes.